FarhanSayed16/FarhanSayed16/README.md

 ### 🌌 Vision

 > “To innovate, explore, and research beyond boundaries —
-> creating technology that understands, evolves, and empowers humanity.”
+> building technology that understands, evolves, and empowers humanity.”

 ---